 Popular neighborhoods like Prenzlauer Berg, Mitte, and Kreuzberg command premium prices, while areas like Neukölln, Wedding, and Lichtenberg offer more affordable options.[?]

-Beyond rent, here's what a typical month looks like for a single person in Berlin:
+Beyond rent, here's what a typical month looks like for a single expat in Berlin.
+These figures are based on a moderate lifestyle:

 - Utilities (electricity, heating, water): €150 - €250[?]